The Rotten Apple

 Paying subscribers get:

-• Food fraud incident reports at the end of every issue.
+Food fraud news and incident reports at the end of every issue.
 Plus;

-Plus, you can feel great knowing you are supporting expert, unbiased food integrity journalism.
+Plus, you can feel great knowing you are supporting expert, unbiased food integrity reporting.
 Always independent, always ad-free.

 Got questions about paid subscriptions?
 Want a group discount or a free student scholarship?
 Or to give as a gift?
 Write to me for help.